phanminhtri667/test-cicd-jenkins0112/fullstack-backend/README.md

 # FullStackApp

 FullStackApp is a web application built with Spring Boot for the backend and React for the frontend.
 It provides a seamless full-stack development experience for building modern web applications.
-# FullStackApp

-FullStackApp is a web application built with Spring Boot for the backend and React for the frontend.
-It provides a seamless full-stack development experience for building modern web applications.# FullStackApp

-FullStackApp is a web application built with Spring Boot for the backend and React for the frontend.
-It provides a seamless full-stack development experience for building modern web applications.
 ## Table of Contents

 - [Features](#features)